-What is the Main Function of the ACL in Your Knee?
+What is the Main Function of the ACL?

-The Anterior Cruciate Ligament (ACL) is the primary forward slide restraint of the shin bone (tibia).
+The primary function of the Anterior Cruciate Ligament (ACL) is to provide stability to the knee joint by restraining the forward sliding and rotation of the shin bone (tibia).

-The anatomy of the knee joint is critical to understanding this relationship.
-Mostly, the femur (thigh bone) sits on top of the tibia (shin bone), and the knee joint allows movement at the junction of these bones.
+To understand this function, let me quickly explain the anatomy of the knee joint.
+The femur (thigh bone) sits on top of the tibia (shin bone), and the knee joint allows movement at the junction of these bones.